 The primary contacts will be notified when their application and video have been accepted.

-Faculty Advisors are welcome to sponsor multiple teams in the competition.
-Faculty Advisors must be employed by a Kansas college or university and have an .edu email address.
+Mentors are welcome to sponsor multiple teams in the competition.
+Mentors must have an email address.

 Judges will select up to 16 teams to move onto the Trade Show.
-Primary contacts and faculty advisors of teams advancing will be informed via email.
+Primary contacts and mentors of teams advancing will be informed via email.

 - Judging: 3:00 - 6:00 P.M.